chevron-down Created with Sketch Beta.

 How can I submit my letters of recommendation?

-There are 2 methods to submit the required letters of recommendation.
-Applicants can upload the letters with their application via suvery monkey.
-Or applicants can input their recommenders' email and the recommender will recieve the link to upload the letter.
-Please note, survey monkey will consider adding the recommenders' email as a completed task.
-It is the responsibility of the recommender to add the letter before the deadline.
+There are 2 methods for submitting the required letters of recommendation.
+Applicants can upload the letters with their application via the scholarship platform.
+Or applicants can input their recommenders' email, and the recommender will receive the link to upload the letter.
+It is the recommender's responsibility to add the letter before the deadline.

 The minimum number of letters required is 2.
 The Selection Committee will read up to 4 letters.